 In order to have the most success at growing your own sweet corn, you must reduce crowding.
-When plants are about 4 inches tall, thin to one plant per foot to avoid lodging -- wind flattening the corn to the ground.
+When plants are about 4 inches tall, thin to one plant per foot to avoid lodging (wind flattening the corn to the ground).
 Corn has a shallow root system, so water at least 1 inch per week.
-If you have wind damage, sturdy stalks often right themselves.
+If you do have wind damage, sturdy stalks often right themselves.

 Sweet corn is ready to pick about 20 days after the ears begin silking.
 Ripe ears have dry silk and are full to the touch.

 For the best tasting corn, pick mature ears and drop them directly into boiling water so the sugars don't convert to starch, which begins almost immediately after picking.